Free delivery from €59

 Density: 2.38 – 3.00

-* The Mohs scale was invented in 1812 by the mineralogist Friedrich Mohs to measure the hardness of minerals.
+* The Mohs scale was invented in 1812 by mineralogist Friedrich Mohs to measure the hardness of minerals.

 A bit of history:

-The ultramarine blue, of a bright azure color, was only dethroned in 1826 when J. B. Guimet developed a low-cost synthesis method.
+The ultramarine blue, a bright azure color, was only dethroned in 1826 when J. B. Guimet developed a low-cost synthesis method.

-Natural Lapis Lazuli is expensive, it is often dyed to enhance its color.
+Natural Lapis Lazuli is expensive; it is often dyed to enhance its color.

-In the Middle Ages, the stone was renowned for its rejuvenating benefits on the body, it was said to help maintain healthy limbs.
+In the Middle Ages, the stone was renowned for its rejuvenating benefits on the body; it was said to help maintain healthy limbs.

 It is a stone that brings wisdom, self-confidence, intuition, and creative expression.

-The deposits of Lapis Lazuli
+Lapis Lazuli deposits

 Lapis Lazuli stones come from several deposits around the world.